Japanese American Leadership Delegation

 Kenta Washington is a program manager for the Boeing Maritime Undersea Division.
-He retired from the U.S. Navy after 23 years of service as a nuclear trained submarine officer.
-His last position was as a Deputy Branch Chief at the National Geospatial-Intelligence Agency, where he supported the U.S. Navy in future warfare requirements with regards to precision navigation and imagery support.
-He previously served on submarines aboard the USS LOUISVILLE, USS MAINE, and USS CHICAGO.
-He was stationed in Yokosuka, Japan as COMSUBGRU 7’s submarine exercise planner at the time of the March 11, 2011 earthquake.
-He supported Operation TOMODACHI as part of the U.S. Navy’s nuclear response team in Japan.
+He retired from the U.S. Navy after 23 years of service as a nuclear trained submarine Commander.
+He served as Deputy Branch Chief at the National Geospatial-Intelligence Agency, where he supported the U.S. Navy in future warfare requirements with regards to precision navigation and imagery support.
+He served the submarines USS LOUISVILLE, USS MAINE, and USS CHICAGO.
+While stationed in Yokosuka, Japan as COMSUBGRU 7’s submarine exercise planner, he experienced the March 11, 2011 earthquake.
+He was part of Operation TOMODACHI as the U.S. Navy’s nuclear response team in Japan.
 He has a Masters from the National War College (National Strategic Studies) and Catholic University of America (Engineering Management) in Washington, DC.
 His undergraduate degree is in Marine Engineering from Massachusetts Maritime Academy.
 He is married with three children.

 Prefecture in Japan of ancestral origins: maternal side from Hokkaido.